zzorn/FunRap/readme.txt

 == Licence ==

-The files are licenced under Creative Commons Share Alike 3.0, but feel free to ask if you need them under some other license.
+The files are licenced under Creative Commons Attribution-Share Alike 3.0., but feel free to ask if you need them under some other license.

 == Contact ==